Skip to content

 Subscribers

-Protean's @domain.subscriber listens to a broker channel and receives messages from external domains:
+Protean's @domain.subscriber listens to a broker stream and receives raw dict payloads from external domains:

 current_domain.process(